fizzym/arm-tutorial-rpi/part-4/readme.md

 course call other functions from the interrupt handler, but again think about the cost of the prologue and epilogue before you do!

-When the raspberry-pi starts running our code, as we've discovered earlier in the turotials it loads the code from the SD card to RAM at address 0x00008000 and then starts executing the code.
+When the raspberry-pi starts running our code, as we've discovered earlier in the tutorials it loads the code from the SD card to RAM at address 0x00008000 and then starts executing the code.
 So how can we possibly code the vector table and get the correct jump instructions into the vector table?